andresebr/kumodd/README.md

     kumodd.py -d pdf -p /home/user/Desktop/

 Native Google Apps documents, spreadsheets and presentations are downloaded in LibreOffice format.
+The API does not provide a remote MD5 for native Google Apps docs, sheets or slides.
+As a result, only the local MD5 digest is reported.

 Both the options list (-l) and download (-d) will create a CSV file equivalent to the table above.